codergod1337/Studienprojekt/README.md

   - **Joystick visualizer widget:**
     - Embedded view showing axis positions and button states in real time
     - Option to enter “rebind” mode to capture a new button or axis for a control function
-  - **menue: file/ pull SGG**
+  - **menu: file/ pull SGG**
     - pulls the Scene Graph Repo
-  - **menue: CARLA/**
+  - **menu: CARLA/**
-    - after connecting to Carla the vehicle modle (blueprint) can be selected
+    - after connecting to Carla the vehicle model (blueprint) can be selected
     - the camera position can be chosen
-  - **menue: controls**
+  - **menu: controls**
-    - the JoystickVisualizer is started as a widget and can be used for Key-Binding
+    - the JoystickVisualizer is started as a widget and can be used for Key-Bindings
-    - the active "Hardware-Input-Divice" can be selected
+    - the active "Hardware-Input-Device" can be selected

 - **Behavior:**